Westerdale

 Westerdale is a village, civil parish and valley in North Yorkshire, England.
 The Esk Valley Walk runs through part of the village.
-The village is at the confluence of three streams (Esklets) which combine as the head of the River Esk.
+The village is at the confluence of three streams, called "Esklets", which combine as the head of the River Esk.

-From 1974 to 2023 it was part of the Borough of Scarborough, it is now administered by the unitary North Yorkshire Council.
+From 1974 to 2023 it was part of the Borough of Scarborough.
+It is now administered by the unitary North Yorkshire Council.

 According to the 2011 UK census, Westerdale parish had a population of 149, a decrease on the 2001 UK census figure of 175.

 Geography

 The village

 Westerdale village is a single street of around 25 houses, to the north east of a small stream which joins the Esk near Hunters Sty bridge.
-There is a church – Christ Church, and a small, disused Methodist chapel.
+There is a church – Christ Church, Westerdale and a small, disused Methodist chapel.
 Close to the church can be found the Village Hall (formerly a small schoolhouse), a postbox and a telephone box.
 Ironstone was formerly mined in the village and the church sits on a plateau where the ironstone is just over 1 ft thick.
 The village is 10 mi south of Guisborough, 10 mi south east of Stokesley and 20 mi west of Whitby.